 Pull up on the latch plate to make sure it is secure.
-If the belt isn't long enough, see "Safety Belt Extender" at the end of this section.
+If the belt isn't long enough, see Safety Belt Extender on page 1-56.

 Make sure the release button on the buckle is positioned so you would be able to unbuckle the safety belt quickly if you ever had to.